Priscilla Bright McLaren

 Priscilla Bright McLaren (8 September 1815 – 5 November 1906) was an English activist who served and linked the anti-slavery movement with the women's suffrage movement in the nineteenth century.
 She was a member of the Edinburgh Ladies' Emancipation Society and, after serving on the committee, became the president of the Edinburgh Women's Suffrage Society.

 Biography

-She was born Priscilla Bright in Rochdale, Lancashire.
+She was born Priscilla Bright in Rochdale, Lancashire, England, the fifth of the eleven children.
 She came from a Quaker family that believed in educating its women.
 Her father, Jacob Bright, had risen from weaver to bookkeeper to wealthy cotton manufacturer.
 His politics remained radical and he passed his activist interest to his children.
 Her mother, Martha, took an equal part in her husband's business concerns and created essay societies and debating clubs for her children.
-Skills that they developed in addressing an audience were later put to use by the daughters Margaret and Priscilla, as well as the most famous of the Bright sons, Radical MP John Bright.
+Skills that they developed in addressing an audience were later put to use by the daughters Margaret and Priscilla, as well as the most famous of the Bright sons, Radical MP John Bright and Liberal Party MP Jacob Bright.

+Priscilla was educated at a Quaker school in York and Hannah Johnson's school in Liverpool, then attended another Quaker school in Southport with her sister Esther.
+In 1843, Priscilla attended the first Anti-Corn Law League meeting.